needle-mirror/com.unity.charactercontroller/Documentation~/get-started-first-person.md

 1. Navigate to the `Samples/Character Controller/[version]/Standard Characters/Common/Scripts/Camera` folder.
 Drag the `MainEntityCameraAuthoring` script onto the **View** GameObject:
     ![[Screenshot]](./images/first-person-view-script.jpg)<br/>
     This component marks the **View** entity as the entity that your GameObject camera must follow.
 The **View** GameObject represents the camera point of the first person character.
 When you control the look input of the character, Unity rotates the **View** entity up and down.
 1. Make sure your scene has a camera GameObject that isn't in a subscene.
-Drag the `MainGameObjectCameraAuthoring` script onto the camera.
+Drag the `MainGameObjectCamera` script onto the camera.
 This component marks the camera as the GameObject that must copy the entity marked with `MainEntityCameraAuthoring` every frame:
     ![Screenshot](./images/first-person-camera-script.jpg)